 What is a company cash flow problem?

 Cash flow, put simply, is the movement of money, in to and out of a company’s bank accounts.
 When cash flow is ‘good’, it means there is enough money coming in to cover the money going out.
-It is when there is not enough money coming in to cover the cash required to pay for outgoings, that you should start worrying – even profitable companies can experience cash flow problems (see the video below).
+It is when there is not enough money coming in to cover the cash required to pay for outgoings, 'poor cash flow' that you should start worrying – even profitable companies can experience cash flow problems (see the video below).

 What are the common causes?

 - Poor financial record keeping and ineffective cash flow management (overtrading)

 - Over financing your business i.e putting too much money in.

 - Agreeing to high-interest-loans